clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 }
 ```

 Now, you can call `RouteAPIGatewayProxyRequestLocally()` on your `InvokeRequest` requests.
-Ensure the Catalog toos is running prior to your ASP.NET Core apps starting up and calling `UseAWSLambdaAppMeshClient()`, otherwise you'll get an exception.
+In order for `InvokeRequest` to be processed, the receiver ASP.NET Core Lambda must be running on your machine, and must have registered with the Catalog tool.